Route 3 - Develop Strategy - Profiling the Commodity/Service - Commodity/Service Characteristics

 If your procurement is of a Digital or ICT nature, consideration must be given to the Digital Public Services Scotland Programme.
 This strategy sets out the collective ambitions and national level actions at sector, cluster or organisational level.
 Since this strategy release more Current Standards, Guidelines and Recommendations have been developed as outlined within the ICT High Level Operating Model.
 Consideration must be given to complex sustainability issues when purchasing ICT and an example of how this was approached through the National ICT Frameworks can be found in this case study.

 At this stage you may also want to give consideration to how the products/services are provided e.g. electronic purchase orders, purchasing card, consolidated invoices and self-billing.

 Guide to Making Content Decisions

 You may want to consider whether or not the commodity/service you are buying is capable of being catalogued or not.
-This simple Guide to Making Content Decisions at the bottom of the Catalogue Content Management page will guide the buyer in the right direction.
-If the commodity/service you are buying is to be catalogued, this electronic content must be provided via Catalogue Content Management (CCM) for the contract commencement.
+This simple Guide to Making Content Decisions at the bottom of the Pecos Content Management page will guide the buyer in the right direction.
+If the commodity/service you are buying is to be catalogued, this electronic content must be provided via Pecos Content Management (PCM) for the contract commencement.
 In some instances it may be appropriate to build the ITT documents in a format where the evaluation is based on catalogue submission.
 If this is the case, the Contract Notice or the invitation to confirm interest as a result of a Prior Information Notice (PIN) should detail this clearly.
 Further guidance is provided at the notification of contract award decision and at the develop documents stages.

 At this stage you may also want to give consideration to how the electronic ordering and invoicing process.